Package Delivery – 7 Unexpectedly Soon

 Mom noticed and said, “Right now, Shelby’s got more important things.
 She needs our support.
 The possibility of one boy is enough.”

-Not sure where Gil and I would be going to talk; I borrowed a jean’s skirt of Angie’s, wore a light sweater, and a pair of flats that were more of a walking shoe.
+Not sure where Gil and I would be going to talk; I borrowed a jean skirt from Angie’s, wore a light sweater, and a pair of flats that were more of a walking shoe.
 Angie was going to take me to the mall to meet Gil.
 But he was told by his mother he needed to pick me up at my house.

 I did introduce him to my parents.
-The only question I permitted to ask was when I might be brought home.
-He mentioned a park with a historical overlook and said that he would have me home around three.
+The only question I asked was when I might be brought home.
+He mentioned a park with a historical overlook and said he would have me home around three.

-Spring had started and the trees were budding and a few flowers were blooming.
-I didn’t yet have a spring coat, and wearing a skirt I was chilled.
+Spring had started, the trees were budding, and a few flowers were blooming.
+I didn’t yet have a spring coat, and wearing a skirt, I was chilled.
 Gil shared his lightweight coat and initially just held my hand.
 Sixty degrees felt warm for spring.
 When he hugged me, I was even warmer.

-We had decided we would double date either with my sister and her date or Tonya and her boyfriend.
+We had decided we could date either with my sister and her date or Tonya and her boyfriend.

 There was a surprise for me that I had thought about going to the prom, but I didn’t expect Gil to have thought of it.
 Gil said, “You know Tonya and I talked.
 She agreed with me that a guy who graduated last year is permitted to go to the prom this year.”